Working memory, the cognitive capacity enabling short-term retention and processing of information, is a key factor for learning success.

 The effect on attention and working memory is larger than the cognitive improvement from pharmacological ADHD-treatments and improves cognition more than cardiovascular fitness training does.

-Or, fill out this form and get the information you need to get Cogmed for your school:
+Fill out this form and get the information you need to get Cogmed for your school:

 Have you previously been a provider of Cogmed?
 Click here for more information.